-The larger values of v $\partial \zeta / \partial y$ (rank 1 in eqn.
-5) are positive and occur over southern North America and over northern Africa (Figs. 4a, b).
-The larger values of u $\partial \zeta / \partial x$ (Figs 4d, e) have similar distribution but opposite sign at upper levels.
+The larger values of $v \partial \zeta / \partial y$ (rank 1 in Eq.
+5) are positive and occur over southern North America and over northern Africa (Fig. 4a, b).
+The larger values of $u \partial \zeta / \partial x$ (Fig. 4d, e) have similar distribution but opposite sign at upper levels.
 The $\sigma = 0.3$ level is shown; the pattern at $\sigma = 0.5$ is very similar (but half the amplitude).
 These primary maxima are on the upstream end of the two subtropical jet streams.
-The jet stream in each place has a west-southwest to east-northeast orientation.
+The jet stream in each place has a west-southwest to eastnortheast orientation.
 Coupled with relative vorticity mainly due to shear, the two components of the horizontal advection of relative vorticity are individually large both places.
-(Specifically: u>0 with $\partial \zeta / \partial x < 0$ and v>0 with $\partial \zeta / \partial y > 0$; see relevant parts of fig. 3.)
+(Specifically: u > 0 with $\partial \zeta / \partial x < 0$ and v > 0 with $\partial \zeta / \partial y > 0$; see relevant parts of Fig. 3.)
 The flow is largely perpendicular to the vorticity gradient hence the two terms largely cancel and the cancellation suggests the bias flow is largely geostrophic.
-One can see less northward advection in the Atlantic adjacent to northern Europe (between 0 - 30°W) in CAM3 (figs. 4a,b,d,e).
-Due to a southward shift in CAM3, the zonal advection has a dipolar pattern over eastern Europe and Mediterranean with positive bias south of negative bias.
+One can see less northward advection in the Atlantic adjacent to northern Europe (between 0 and 30°W) in CAM3 (Fig. 4a, b, d, e).
+Due to a southward shift in CAM3, the zonal advection has a dipolar pattern over Eastern Europe and Mediterranean with positive bias south of negative bias.

 Horizontal advection of relative vorticity using CAM3 data is generally similar to the ERA-40 results (but about 10-20% less magnitude due to the smaller magnitude in CAM3) with some shifting of the positions of largest values.
 The primary exception is that the zonal advection near the East Asian subtropical jet has stronger small scale fluctuation in ERA-40 (Fig. 4d).
-As for the position shift, CAM3 data have peak values of both terms that are up to 5 degrees latitude further north and a little downstream from the ERA-40 locations over southern North America, across northern Africa, and across the north Pacific.
+As for the position shift, CAM3 data have peak values of both terms that are up to 5 degrees latitude further north and slightly downstream from the ERA-40 locations over southern North America, across northern Africa, and across the north Pacific.
 (The meridional and zonal advections still largely cancel each place).
-However, positive meridional advection north of Europe is centered more than 20 degrees further south in CAM3; again there is cancellation between meridional and zonal advection, but perhaps not quite as much as elsewhere.
+However, positive meridional advection north of